openzipkin/zipkin/doc/src/sphinx/Instrumenting.rst

 -------------------------------

 Trace information needs to be passed between upstream and downstream services in order to reassemble a complete trace.
-Four pieces of information are required:
+Five pieces of information are required:

 * Trace Id
 * Span Id